 In a nutshell, both methods have you do the calculations repeatedly, getting ever closer to the correct answer (that’s what iteration means).
 But while the iterative calculation has you keep going until the difference between successive answers is less than $1, the alternative calculation lets you stop sooner.

 The easiest way to understand how the two calculations work is to start on page 9 of the regulation and work through the examples the IRS has provided.
 When they mention the “limitation on additional tax,” they’re just referencing the caps on how much you have to pay back when you file your taxes if it turns out that your advance subsidy (the amount sent to your health insurance company each month) was overpaid because your income ended up being higher than projected.
-So in example 1 on page 9, the IRS uses $2,500 as the limitation on additional tax, because the family’s household income is between 300 and 400 percent of poverty (these limits vary by year; for the 2020 tax year, excess subsidy repayments were eliminated altogether, but they’ll return for the 2021 tax year; for 2022, the repayment limitation for that income bracket has increased to $2,800).
+So in example 1 on page 9, the IRS uses $2,500 as the limitation on additional tax, because the family’s household income is between 300% and 400% of poverty (these limits vary by year; for the 2020 tax year, excess subsidy repayments were eliminated altogether, but they’ll return for the 2021 tax year; for 2022, the repayment limitation for that income bracket has increased to $2,800).

 In addressing the question of the circular relationship between AGI and premium subsidies for self-employed people, the examples the IRS provides cover scenarios where the filers took advance premium tax credits as well as scenarios where they did not, since you can pay your own premiums in full each month and then claim your total credit for the year when you file your taxes.
 The examples make the calculations relatively straightforward, although the standard advice applies: If in doubt at all, contact a tax professional for assistance.